The Gardeners of America/Men's Garden Clubs of America: Regional meetings

 The 36 clubs in 14 states are grouped into 11 geographic regions (2016), as shown in the following table.
-If a state has more than one club, then that number is shown in parenthesis after the state name.
+If a state has more than one club, then that number is shown in parentheses after the state name.
 Missouri has clubs in two regions.

 Each region is formally chartered by the national organization, adopts its own bylaws using the TGOA/MGCA bylaws as a guide, and assists in carrying out national programs.
 Each club elects a National Director to the TGOA/MGCA board, to represent the club at board and region meetings and to provide direct club communications with the National office and officers.

 Other activities that take place by region include gardening workshops and seminars, tours of local gardens, business meetings, annual regional conferences, and the presentation of region awards to club members.

 Board meetings

 The board of directors meets at each national convention, and also holds an annual meeting in November of each year.